Gas Pressure Calculator

 Changing moles at fixed volume and temperature

 The number of moles describes how many particles are present.
 At constant volume and temperature, adding more moles leads to more frequent collisions with the container walls and thus higher pressure.
 Removing moles has the opposite effect.
+This direct proportionality between n and P is intuitive: more gas in the same space means more force against the walls.

 This calculator makes it easy to explore that dependence.
 Students can start with a small amount of gas in a fixed volume, then gradually increase moles while leaving volume and temperature unchanged.